ibancg/zx-tape-loader/readme.md

 USAGE
 =====

-Read from the audio input device (OSS):
+Read from the audio input device (OSS) in real time:

 ```
 loader out_file.tzx
 ```

-or from a WAV file:
+or from a WAV file in batch mode:

 ```
 loader out_file.tzx [in_file.wav]